-The information concerning Company preparations for compliance with the "conflict minerals" regulations is forward-looking information.
+The information concerning the expected costs to the Company regarding compliance to the standards and regulations is forward-looking information.
 The principal data which served as a basis for this information are: the developments known to the Company today regarding the implementation of the regulations, the technical steps required for their implementation, and the Company's cooperation with its suppliers and manufacturers in this matter.
 The principal factors which may prevent this information from materializing are: changes in the provisions and/or interpretation of the regulations, and delays in compliance of the component and assembly vendors with these regulations.